-- A measurement campaign of mmWave signal propagation in a workshop is carried out.
-Double directional CIRs from 30 positions that are divided in 3 zones have been acquired, and all the results have been submitted to the NIST's NextG Channel Model Alliance public repository [12] (Measurements in a University Workshop with Industrial Equipment dataset) - A stochastic channel model that represents the observed propagation is elaborated and validated, where the received power, delay and orientation of the multipath components are estimated based on the scenario and distance.
-This is available in the NIST's NextG Channel Model Alliance public repository as well - An initial assessment of the performance that the 802.11ad standard can provide in industrial settings is carried out.
-To achieve this, the performance that the standard achieves over the proposed model is compared to the performance over other two models that represent generic indoor scenarios
+- 1) A measurement campaign of mmWave signal propagation in a workshop is carried out.
+Double directional Channel Impulse Responses (CIRs) from 30 positions that are divided in three zones have been acquired, and all the results have been submitted to the NIST's NextG channel model alliance public repository [12] (Measurements in a University Workshop with Industrial Equipment dataset). - 2) A stochastic channel model that represents the observed propagation is elaborated and validated, where the received power, delay and orientation of the multipath components are estimated based on the scenario and distance.
+This is available in the NIST's NextG channel model alliance public repository as well. - 3) An initial assessment of the performance that the 802.11ad standard can provide in industrial settings is carried out.
+To achieve this, the performance that the standard achieves over the proposed model is compared to the performance over other two models that represent generic indoor scenarios.

-The rest of the document is as follows: Section II presents a literature review of mmWave measurement campaigns in factory environments.
+The rest of the article is organized as follows.
+Section II presents a literature review of mmWave measurement campaigns in factory environments.
 All the information related to the measurement campaign carried out in this work, including details of the equipment and scenarios, is described in Section III.
-The post-processing of the measured data is detailed in Section IV.
+The postprocessing of the measured data is detailed in Section IV.
 Section V describes the elaborated stochastic channel model, where all the propagation parameters are detailed.
 The validation of the stochastic model is carried out in Section VI.
 In Section VII, a preliminary channel performance test can be found, where the elaborated industrial model is compared to models that describe more generic scenarios.
-Finally, the conclusions are presented in Section VIII.
+Finally, Section VIII concludes this article.